-Whether you’re a professional hunter by trade, or simply a beginner looking to start out; hunting at night will always be one of the greatest challenges.
+Whether you’re a professional hunter by trade, or simply a beginner looking to start out; hunting at night will always be a challenge without the right equipment.
 A thermal scope can become your best friend when out in the field - your sight in the pitch dark.

-As hunting rises in popularity so does the market for these handy devices.
-While there are many high-end thermal scopes available to anyone with money to blow; affordable options are also not hard to come by.
+As hunting rises in popularity so does the market for these thermal devices.
+While there are many high-end thermal imaging scopes available to anyone with money to blow; there are more and more affordable options available.

 Hunting equipment is always personal.
 It’s all about what makes you feel the most comfortable and improves your odds of taking down your target when out in the field.
 And when under the cover of darkness, your comfort is paramount.
 A thermal rifle scope is one of the best additions you can make.

-We took the time to review three inexpensive thermal scopes to help you make your choice.
+We took the time to review the top 6 best inexpensive thermal imaging scopes to help you make your choice.